alinex/node-codedoc/src/document.md

 Possible references are:
 - javascript - using the Mozilla Developer Network
-- nodejs - using the nodeJS documentation and the Mozilla Developer Network
+- nodejs - using the nodeJS documentation, the npm package list and the Mozilla Developer Network

 ### Include Inline Images